GarrettJudd/reference-architectures/compliance/uk-official/three-tier-web-with-adds/README.md

-A Microsoft Azure Three Tier Web Application Architecture for Workloads Classified as UK-OFFICIAL.
+A Microsoft Azure Three-Tier Web Application Architecture for Workloads Classified as UK-OFFICIAL.
 ===================================================================

 Contents